akalnay/Determination/ReadMe.md

 // Testable version of a method to determine if the current date-time falls within a range.
 // The current date is provided by an interface parameter.
 An implementation of the interface
 // could retrieve the date from the operating systemn whereas an alternate implementation could
-// instead use a user-provided value. public bool IsItTeaTime1(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime) {
+// rely on a user-provided value. public bool IsItTeaTime1(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime) {
     DateTime now = currentDateTimeProvider.Value;